normalize/normalize.github.io/api/shorthands.md

 However, due to the wide remote support Normalize provides, shorthands require a certain degree of specificity.

-However, shorthands can only be used if either:
+However, shorthands can only be used if:

 1. You use a build process, `nlz build`
 2. You use a Normalizer server such as `koa-normalize`